-Adjective of Quantity and Number: Definition and Examples
+Adjective of Quantity and Adjective of Number: Definition and Examples

 alt="Adjective of Quantity and Adjective of Number"